NCAR/DART/docs/pages/Getting_Started.md

 which could be used to restart the experiment.

-DART has now successfully assimilated our updated observations with a 6 minute model time step and assimilation every 36 minutes. *:tada:*
+DART has now successfully assimilated our updated observations with a 6 minute model time step and assimilation every 36 minutes.

 #### Verifying the nicer-looking results